The Carabao Cup is the EFL’s showpiece cup competition and is one of the three major honours of the domestic football season.

 Wayne Rooney launched his scoring career in it too, bagging his first ever goal in professional football, for Everton against Wrexham in October 2002.
 His England team-mate, Theo Walcott, also marked his debut goal for Arsenal in the 2007 Final against Chelsea.

-The most successful club in the history of the Carabao Cup are Liverpool who have won the competition on eight occasions, including most recently in February 2012.
+Liverpool are the most successful Club in the history of the Carabao Cup, having won the competition for a ninth time in February 2022.